 Artisanal-style mining of outcropping barite bodies for use by the oil industry began in the early 1960s.
 The Cerro Lindo deposit was discovered in 1967, during a color anomaly reconnaissance program.
 Compañía Minera - Milpo S.A.A. ("Milpo"), a predecessor company to Nexa Peru, acquired the property in 1984.
-From 1984 to 2011,

-Milpo carried out geological mapping, geophysical surveys, geochemical sampling, drilling, and trenching over the property.
+From 1984 to 2011, Milpo carried out geological mapping, geophysical surveys, geochemical sampling, drilling, and trenching over the property.
 In 2002, a feasibility study was completed and construction started in 2006.
-The Cerro Lindo Mine commenced production in 2007.

-Since 2007, the Cerro Lindo Mine has produced a total of approximately 79 Mt of ore.
+Formal production started in 2007, and the mine has been operational since that date.
 The last three years mine production is shown in the table below: